dimitri-justeau/ncpippn_scripts/README.md

 **Linux users**: You do not need to install Python, it is already installed in your system.

 **Windows users**: If you have not installed Python yet, you need to install it.
 To do so, go to Python's website (https://www.python.org/) and download the latest release for your system.
 It does not matter if you choose Python 2 or Python 3, *easyplot_generator.py* and *ncpippn_compiler.py* are compatible with both.
 Once the download is completed, run the installer.
+Finally, add the Python installation directory to your path (it should be "C:\Python<version>\"), and the Python Scripts directory (is should be "C:\Python<version>\Scripts\"), for having access to Python and pip in the Windows shell.

 ### Install dependencies ###